inspec/inspec/docs/resources.rst

 user -- DONE
 =====================================================
-Use the ``user`` audit resource to test user profiles, including the groups to which they belong, the frequency of required password changes, the directory paths to home and shell.
+Use the ``user`` InSpec resource to test user profiles, including the groups to which they belong, the frequency of required password changes, the directory paths to home and shell.

 Syntax -- DONE
 -----------------------------------------------------
-A ``user`` audit resource block declares a user name, and then one (or more) matchers.
+A ``user`` InSpec resource block declares a user name, and then one (or more) matchers.
 For example:

 .. code-block:: ruby